Write comments and documentation in US English (AV2301)

 Try to focus comments on the why and what of a code block and not the how.
 Avoid explaining the statements in words, but instead help the reader understand why you chose a certain solution or algorithm and what you are trying to achieve.
 If applicable, also mention that you chose an alternative solution because you ran into a problem with the obvious solution.

 Annotating a block of code or some work to be done using a TODO or similar comment may seem a reasonable way of tracking work-to-be-done.
 But in reality, nobody really searches for comments like that.
-Use a work item tracking system such as Team Foundation Server to keep track of leftovers.
+Use a work item tracking system to keep track of leftovers.